 Urogenital: Decreased creatinine clearance, hematuria, orchitis, proteinuria, pyuria, urinary frequency.

-Other Adverse Events Observed in HIV-seropositive Patients
+Other Adverse Reactions Observed in HIV-seropositive Patients

 In addition to controlled clinical trials, Thalomid has been used in uncontrolled studies in 145 patients.
-Less frequent adverse events that have been reported in these HIV-seropositive patients treated with Thalomid were grouped into a smaller number of standardized categories using modified COSTART dictionary/terminology and these categories are used in the listing below.
-Adverse events that have already been included in the tables and narrative above, or that are too general to be informative are not listed.
+Less frequent adverse reactions that have been reported in these HIV-seropositive patients treated with Thalomid were grouped into a smaller number of standardized categories using modified COSTART dictionary/terminology and these categories are used in the listing below.
+Adverse reactions that have already been included in the tables and narrative above, or that are too general to be informative are not listed.

 Blood and Lymphatic: Aplastic anemia, macrocytic anemia, megaloblastic anemia, microcytic anemia.